 We work towards this aim in a number of projects:

-- Femmegineer: a unique weekend course and exposure event, presenting the different faces of engineering as a career suitable to women;
+- Femmegineer: a unique weekend course and exposure event, presenting the different faces of engineering as a career suitable to women.
+This year we are hosting a virtual event 10 – 14 August;

-- Modiragatsi: an innovation and problem solving competition aimed at high school girls, furnishing them with valuable skills; and
+- Modiragatsi: an innovation and problem solving competition aimed at high school girls, equipping them with valuable skills.

-The Modiragatsi Competition is a sponsored Woman In Engineering Initiative promoting young girls to get involved in the design and manufacturing industry, consequently, the competition is only open to female participants.
+The competition is a sponsored Woman In Engineering Initiative promoting young girls to get involved in the design and manufacturing industry, therefore, the competition is only open to female participants.